 Offered at a reduced tuition rate, the three-week Summer Bridge program is delivered online and allows you to earn college credits that count toward your bachelor’s degree.
 Typically, Summer Bridge begins in mid-July and ends in early August.Learn more and register for Summer Bridge

 If you are unable or uninterested in participating in the Summer Bridge program, you may enroll in a regional campus (i.e., Potomac State College or WVU Institute of Technology) and then transfer to WVU after completing two regular terms of study (minimum of 24 earned credit hours) and establishing good academic standing (above 2.0 overall GPA).Learn more about transfer options

 As a conditionally admitted student, you have a dedicated academic adviser who helps you customize your academic experience to fit your interests, passions and goals.
-You must also participate in a two-credit hour first-year seminar course as well as common course curriculum.

 In addition, you meet with a success coach monthly.
 Your success coach works individually with you to enhance your academic skills in time management, note taking, reading and study strategies.
 Success coaches are a great resource to help strengthen your academic and college life skills!